 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

 NOAH takes you on history’s best-known voyage as you board the enormous ark—along with two of every kind of animal!
-Finally we have a refreshing and Biblical telling of the story of Noah.
-Unlike the recent Hollywood flop there is no “Watchers” nor does Noah threaten to kill newborns.
+Finally, we have a refreshing and Biblical telling of the story of Noah.
+Unlike the recent Hollywood flop there are no “Watchers” nor does Noah threaten to kill newborns.
 Gosh, the Bible is dark enough and real enough without those added bits of “drama”.

-Musically, the show is similar to what one would expect from a Sight and Sound production with several short tunes and a couple memorable numbers including the before mentioned soliloquy and a group number in Act One when the non believers are introduced.
-There are a few cringe-worthy moments when in particular Mrs. Noah raises her hands in praise and sings a short ditty of praise such as you might imagine in a modern day church setting.
-That make me hesitant to take a non Christian friend to see the film as they can be perceived as “church-y”.
+There are a few cringe-worthy moments when in particular Mrs. Noah raises her hands in praise and sings a short ditty of praise such as you might imagine in a modern-day church setting.
+That makes me hesitant to take a non-Christian friend to see the film as they can be perceived as “church-y”.

 The other reason I hesitate to recommend NOAH are the wigs!
 Ugh.
 I really can’t write a review of NOAH without mentioning the horrendous wigs (beards).
 Two are particularly horrific – Noah’s original beard and mustache (he gets a better one later on) and the beard of the father of one of Noah’s daughters-in-law.
 They look cheaply made and poorly pasted on.
 Unfortunately, I think NOAH is a Sight and Sound production that suffers from close-up photography.
 By being captured on film, the show’s weaknesses are accentuated and made glaringly obvious whereas I assume a silly-looking beard would not be as noticeable live.
 Nor would the animatronic animals on board the ark look so fake.